jlintlin/jlintlin.github.io/README.md

 Edit files in `src/components/` to modify the content and appearance.

-To update your information, modify the data in each component file.
+To update your information, modify the data in the App.jsx file and component files.

 ## License